ornlneutronimaging/bm3dornl/docs/FAQ.md

 3. **What are the main functions provided by bm3dornl?**

    - The main function is `bm3d_ring_artifact_removal`, which takes a normalized sinogram and returns a denoised sinogram with reduced ring artifacts.
+   - It also provides functions to perform
+     - fast estimate with FFT-based notch filter
+     - block-matching, noise variance weighted hard-thresholding, and aggregation for noise-free estimate pilot
+     - block-matching, collaborative filtering, and aggregation for final denoising
+     - global fourier refiltering derived from a Wiener filter

 Code and Implementation
 -----------------------